miuon/dots/README.md

 ## Screenshots
 Coming later

-## Stow directories
+## Make layout
-This repo is meant to be deployed using [GNU Stow](https://gnu.org/software/stow)([pacman](https://archlinux.org/packages/community/any/stow)).
-For example, cd into the root and run `stow i3` to deploy my i3 config.
-This assumes you've cloned the repo into your home directory, if you haven't, you can do `stow -t $HOME i3` instead to target your home directory.
+This repo is meant to be deployed using [GNU Make](https://gnu.org/software/make).
+For example, cd into the root and run `make i3` to deploy my i3 config.
+Themes are within the themes directory, and each have their own make rule.
+For example, deploy the "oheight" theme using `make oheight`.

 | Package Name | Description | Dependencies |
 | --- | --- | --- |